 Foods you didn’t know contained sugar under its many names

-Now that you know all its alias, here’s where you should look
+Now that you know all its aliases, here’s where you should look for lurking sugar.

 Granola: You might find a variety of the sugar synonyms in granola because, you know, it’s healthy.
 Not really, in most cases.
 There are still some low-sugar granola options.